The Wagner Projections (Part 3): Umbeziffern – The Wagner Transformation Method

 But what am I talking about?

-Head over to the Wagner Variations Generator and see for yourself…
+Head over to the Wagner Variations Generator 7 or Wagner Variations Generator 9 and see for yourself…

-In case you’re wondering why you can modify only four of five parameters and not all of them:
+In case you’re wondering why on the WVG-7 you can modify only four of five parameters and not all of them:

 Since I suggested that the reference latitude for the areal inflation φ1 should always be 60°, I felt it’s appropriate to stick to that value.
 Moreover, it helps to avoid errors: With φ1 = 60 the maximum value for areal inflation is 99.999%.
 Value above that won’t generate an projection image (because an arccos(x) function will be fed with an illegal value).
 With φ1 = 80 however, the maximum value is 475.877.
-Every specific value of φ1 leads to a different maximum of S1.
+Every specific value of φ1 leads to a different maximum of S1, but as a result, you’ll always get the same projection.
 So in order to avoid the frustrating situation to enter values that can’t generate a projection, I fixated the 60 for the latitude and set the max. value of distortion to 99.999.

 A few more words…